François Darlan: 1941–42: collaboration with Germany and after

 As a prominent figure in the Vichy government, Darlan repeatedly offered Hitler active military cooperation against Britain.
 Hitler, however, distrusted France and wanted it to remain neutral during his planned attack on the Soviet Union.

 Darlan negotiated the Paris Protocols of May 1941 with Germany, in which Germany made concessions on prisoners of war and occupation terms, and France agreed to German bases in French colonies.
 This last condition was opposed by Darlan's rival, General Maxime Weygand, and the Protocols were never ratified, though Weygand was dismissed at German insistence in November 1941.

 However, the Germans became suspicious of Darlan's opportunism and malleable loyalties as his obstructionism mounted.
-He refused to provide French conscript labour, he also insisted on protecting Jewish war veterans, and only reluctantly enforced anti-Semitic laws.
-After the British conquered French Syria and Lebanon in June–July 1941, and the German invasion of the USSR stalled before Moscow by December 1941, Darlan moved away from his policy of collaboration.
+He refused to provide French conscript labour.
+After Allied forces captured French Syria and Lebanon in June–July 1941, and the German invasion of the USSR stalled before Moscow by December 1941, Darlan moved away from his policy of collaboration.
+An elaborate conspiracy theory, the Pacte Synarchique, was devised by more pro-German elements in the Vichy regime to discredit Laval and his technocratic circle arguing that a group of financiers aimed for French defeat in the Battle of France but also plotted against the National Revolution.

 Because he reported only to Pétain, Darlan exercised broad powers, although Pétain's own entourage (including Weygand) continued to wield considerable influence.
 In running the French colonial empire, Darlan relied heavily on the personal loyalty of key army and naval officers in the colonies to head off defection to Free France.

-In January 1942, Darlan assumed additional government offices.
-But in April 1942, at German insistence, Darlan resigned his ministries, and was replaced by Laval, whom the Germans considered more trustworthy.
+In January 1942, Darlan assumed additional government offices, but in April he resigned his ministries at German insistence, and was replaced by Pierre Laval, whom the Germans considered more trustworthy.
 Darlan retained several lesser posts, including that of commander-in-chief of the French armed forces.